ZrybeaWhitfield/casino/app/pCode.md

 HTML:

-having a section of div of images of chips for the user to click on that has differnt values and it will there betting
+having a section of div of images of chips for the user to click on that has different values and it will there betting

 user will be able to click on the chips as many times as they want to place there bet